-The Center for Health Administration Studies (CHAS) at The University of Chicago School of Social Service Administration has been a leader for over 75 years in research and education in health policy and services.
+The Center for Health Administration Studies (CHAS) at The University of Chicago Crown Family School of Social Work, Policy, and Practice has been a leader for over 75 years in research and education in health policy and services.
 CHAS engages an interdisciplinary and international group of health policy and services researchers on topics of health policy innovation and reform, health and social service integration, health access, cost and quality, behavioral health, global health, and preventive intervention.
 We are the experts in health policy and service effectiveness for the disadvantaged.

 An intentionally interdisciplinary center located in a graduate school of social work is a unique institutional form that both exploits and enriches the values and orientation of the University of Chicago.
 CHAS has explored new questions, identified knowledge gaps, sought to enhance the translation of research-to-practice, and identified opportunities for collaborations within and outside the University of Chicago.
 Our programs support faculty research, research dissemination and translation, student learning, and engage researchers, scholars, policy makers, and practitioners.

 Hear about CHAS events and get the latest research from CHAS faculty and Fellows delivered right to your inbox.
 Sign up for our monthly newsletter.

 POLICY BRIEFS: Health care disparities for incarcerated adults after a suicide attempt; Gender disparities in opioid treatment progress in methadone versus counseling CHAS PODCASTS: Invisible Visits: Black Middle-Class Women in the...

 SERVICE INNOVATION: Community-clinic linkages for promoting HIV prevention: organizational networks for PrEP client referrals and collaborations; Development, implementation, and use of an “equity lens” integrated into an institutional...